The 2021 edition awards thirteen* laureates from the countries participating in this cycle.

 Balsam Karam, Singulariteten (Singularity), publisher: Norstedts

 Johanne Lykke Holm, Strega (Strega), publisher: Albert Bonniers förlag

 Maxim Grigoriev, Europa (Europe), publisher: Albert Bonniers förlag

 Tone Schunnesson, Dagarna, dagarna, dagarna (Days, Days, Days), publisher: Norstedts

 Amin Al-Ghazzi, زندالي.. ليلة 14 جانفي 2011 (Zindali, the night of 14 january 2011), publisher: Zeineb éditions

 Saber Mansouri, Sept morts audacieux et un poète assis (Seven daring deaths and a seated poet), publisher: Elyzad

-The shortlist for each country has been selected by a national jury of literary experts.
+Until 2021, the shortlist for each country has been selected by a national jury of literary experts.
 More information about jury composition and 2021 members can be found here.